Joe90384/syncPipes/README.md

 ### Permissions

-You can either assign a player as an admin or assign them to a permission level.
+In order to use Sync Pipes you will need to be assigned to the `syncpipes.user` group.
+If you don't then you will get a "You've not been given permission to user syncPipes" message.

 #### Admin Permissions

 - `syncpipes.admin` gives the player admin privileges.
 They can build as many pipes as they like and upgrade to any level.
-It also allow them to build and open pipes even in range of an unauthorised TC.
+It also allow them to build and open pipes even in range of an unauthorised TC. (`syncpipes.user` is not required if you are an admin).

 #### Permission Levels